 Tick tock, it's someone who wants to clean Ollie's clock.

-Created back in the 1960s as a cartoonish adversary for Green Arrow, he re-emerged in DC’s “New 52” as a Seattle crimelord and bar owner.
-In both incarnations he’s been a thorn in the side of Ollie, on one hand as a costumed villain and the other as simply a well-dressed criminal.
-Either way, Clock King always has time for Ollie it seems.
+Created back in the '60s as a cartoonish adversary for Green Arrow, he re-emerged in DC's 'New 52' as a Seattle crimelord and bar owner.
+In both incarnations, he's been a thorn in the side of Ollie, on one hand as a costumed villain and the other as simply a well-dressed criminal.
+Either way, Clock King always has time for Ollie, it seems.

-There’s yet another iteration of the Clock King in the hit series Arrow; actor Robert Knepper plays the Clock King as a brilliant thief and safecracker, as seen in season two’s “Time of Death.”
-Knepper did an excellent job in this more street-level version of the Clock King, and is someone we always want to see more of in future episodes.
+There's yet another iteration of the Clock King in the hit series Arrow; actor Robert Knepper played the Clock King as a brilliant thief and safecracker, as seen in season two's 'Time of Death.'
+Knepper did an excellent job in this more street-level version of the Clock King.

 2. Count Vertigo

-In one version of Oliver Queen’s origin, he picked up a bow after seeing an expert marksman as a child.
-That marksman was Merlyn, and as an adult the Green Arrow faced off with him on numerous occasions – and lost on many of them.
-In “New 52” continue he was retconned to be a childhood friend of Ollie.
+In one version of Oliver Queen's origin, he picked up a bow after seeing an expert marksman as a child.
+That marksman was Merlyn, and as an adult, the Green Arrow faced off with him on numerous occasions – and lost on many of them.

-In the hit series Arrow, Merlyn is not one archer – but a whole family.
-Between Olie’s childhood friend Tommy and his father, Malcolm, the Merlyn are Queen’s best of friends and worst of enemies.
-The elder Merlyn, going by the moniker of the Dark Archer, was the ‘big bad’ of the first season (played by John Barrowman), and subsequently became more than just a bad guy down the line.
+In the hit series Arrow, Merlyn was not just one archer – but a whole family.
+Between Ollie's childhood friend Tommy and his dad Malcolm, the Merlyn family are Oliver's best friends and worst enemies.
+The elder Merlyn, going by the moniker of the Dark Archer, was the 'big bad' of the first season (played by John Barrowman), and subsequently became more than just a bad guy down the line.